kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 - Follow the [instruction](https://www.kubeflow.org/docs/azure/) to install Kubeflow on AKS cluster.
 - To interact with Azure resources, you may need to configure them before using a particular pipeline component.
 Check the README for each component to learn about what Azure resources are required.
-- `kfp.azure` extention could be used to create secret to interact with Azure resourses.
+- The `kfp.azure` extension can be used to create a secret to interact with Azure resources.
 To create Azure credentials, run:

 ```shell
 # Initialize variables: